ENGLISH IN AN UNEVEN LAND: DR. MEENAKSHI MUKHERJEE

 Kolhatkar and U.R.
 Anantha Murthy he demonstrates that regardless of

-language, a modern writers constituency is necessarily fractured.
+language, a modern writer’s constituency is necessarily fractured.

 The mirage of an organic community held together by language cannot